Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Enhancing BeamTransFuser Adaptability via Model Compression and Modality Generation

 We illustrate the pruning process of one splitting component as an example in Fig.~\ref{fig:pruning}.
 The pruning operation is divided into three stages: (1) \textbf{Importance Evaluation}, where the significance of each parameter or structure (e.g., attention heads and hidden neurons) is measured using a predefined criterion; (2) \textbf{Progressive Pruning} from Phase 1 to Phase 3, in which low-importance components are gradually removed to avoid drastic performance drops; (3) \textbf{Fine-tuning}, where the pruned model is retrained to recover performance.

-In the importance evaluation stage, we adopt Kullback–Leibler (KL) divergence to assess the importance of each structural component by measuring the change in output distribution before and after masking the target structure~\cite{Joyce2011}.
-A higher divergence indicates that removing the corresponding structure causes a more significant shift in the output, implying greater importance.
+In the importance evaluation stage, we adopt the Kullback-Leibler (KL) divergence to assess the importance of each structural component by measuring the change in output distribution before and after masking the target structure~\cite{luo2020neural}.
+Specifically, for each candidate prunable component, we temporarily mask it and compute the KL divergence between the softmax-normalized responses of the self-attention module before and after masking.
+These responses are taken from the merged attention features prior to the final output projection layer.
+A higher divergence indicates that removing the corresponding structure causes a more significant shift in the module output behavior, implying greater importance.
 Conversely, structures with low KL scores are deemed less critical and are pruned in subsequent stages.
+To reduce sample-specific fluctuations, the KL-based importance score is accumulated over training batches and averaged across the observed data during training.

 Subsequently, we are able to prune redundant components within the multi-modal fusion block.
 To this end, we first analyze the types of parameters that can be pruned.
 As shown in the right of Fig.~\ref{fig:pruning}, the prunable components include: (1) the channels size in residual connections (denoted by the red $\mathcal{D}$ in Phase 1), (2) the attention heads in the MHSA modules (denoted by the green $h$), and (3) the hidden neurons in the feed-forward network (FFN) layers (denoted by the blue $m$).
 Specifically, the channel dimension in the residual connections is determined by the feature embedding dimension used in the self-attention module, as defined in (\ref{eq:dimension for embedding}).
 In other words, this dimension depends on how many embedding channels of transformer are used to embed the multi-modal tokens~\cite{vaswani2017attention}.
 A larger embedding dimension allows the model to capture richer semantic information and represent complex inter-modal interactions more effectively.
 However, it also introduces significant computational overhead and increases the number of redundant parameters.
 In contrast, a smaller embedding dimension reduces computational cost and memory consumption, but may limit the model's capacity to represent fine-grained modality-specific or cross-modal features~\cite{cheng2024survey}.